Nekina/my-arduino-projects/index.md

 <iframe width="1000" height="600" src="https://www.tinkercad.com/embed/38S0IrgjxhJ?editbtn=1" frameborder="20" marginwidth="0" marginheight="0" scrolling="no"></iframe>

-*Note: To change the light intensity, click the LDR, then a horizontal scale will appear.
+*Note: To change the light intensity, click the **photoresistor/light dependent resistor**, then a horizontal scale will appear.
 Move the knob along the scale to adjust brightness.*
 <br><br>

 * * *